A Local’s Guide to Winter Activities in Chicago

 If you want to ditch the kids, look for their adults-only Holidaze night, complete with hot libations like spiced wine.
 You likely won’t see a ton of animal activity at this nighttime event, but it may give you your first glimpse of the elusive nocturnal aardvark.

-If you’re looking for family things to do in Chicago this winter, find a plastic sled — are garbage can lids just in the movies, by the way? — and shove those kids down the nearest sledding hill.
+If you’re looking for family-friendly things to do in Chicago this winter, find a plastic sled and shove those kids down the nearest sledding hill.

 Note: This one is definitely weather-dependent.
 If you’re visiting on a 50-degree day in December, you should count your lucky stars and enjoy a meal on a patio, instead.
 Your plan for winter in Chicago should be to prepare for everything, including a Chicago winter storm.